lowlowd/WEALTHSIMPLE-BONUS/src/pages/terms.md

 ---
 title: 'Terms of Service'
-description: 'Terms of Service for Koho Referral Codes.
-Read our terms for using our website and accessing KOHO referral and promotion information.'
+description: 'Terms of Service for Wealthsimple Bonus.
+Read our terms for using our website and accessing Wealthsimple referral information.'
 layout: '~/layouts/MarkdownLayout.astro'
 ---

-_Last updated_: 11/7/2025
+_Last updated_: December 5, 2025

 ## 1. Acceptance of Terms